 Wine Storage Temperature

 Wine is uniquely sensitive to changes in temperature.
 The wines we drink today are the product of literally thousands of years of experimentation and refinement.
 Generations of people spent lifetimes slowly turning the screw of oenology to find specific combinations and interactions of chemicals that shape desired tastes, aromas, and colors.
+You should also make sure not to move the wine too much and let it settle to avoid bottle shock in wine.
 Wine is a fundamentally complex and fragile creation.

 Red Wine Storage Temperature